hfp/xconfigure/config/libint/README.md

 For CP2K&#160;7.x and onwards, LIBINT&#160;2.5 (or later) is needed.
 LIBINT generates code according to the requested configuration.
 The preconfigured downloads from [LIBINT's home page](https://github.com/evaleev/libint) cannot be used.
 Please [download](https://github.com/cp2k/libint-cp2k/releases/latest) (take "lmax-6" if unsure), unpack LIBINT, and make the configure wrapper scripts available in LIBINT's root folder.

-To determine the download-URL of the latest version (a suitable variant can be "lmax-6"):
+To just determine the download-URL of the latest version (a suitable variant can be "lmax-6"):

 ```bash
 curl -s https://api.github.com/repos/cp2k/libint-cp2k/releases/latest \